subidit/typophilia/README.md

 11. **Crossbar**:  horizontal stroke across the middle of uppercase ‘A’ and ‘H’.
 12. **Crotch**: (V/W/Y) - where two strokes meet and form an interior angle.
 13. **Descender**: Any part in a lowercase letter that extends below the baseline (g, j, p, q, y, etc.)
-14. Double-storey: A double-storey ‘a’ or ‘g’ has two counters.
+14. **Double-storey**: A double-storey ‘a’ or ‘g’ has two counters.
 15. **Ear**: Typically found on the lowercase double storey ‘g’, an ear is a finishing stroke usually on the upper right side of the bowl.
 16. **Eye**: Enclosed space in a lowercase ‘e’.
 17. **Finial / Taper**